tidev/titanium-docs/docs/api/titanium/ui/view.md

 * If the view has one or more `children` clipping is enabled.
 * If none of the conditions are met, clipping is disabled.

-In earlier versions of Titanium Mobile, views had clipping enabled by default.
+In earlier versions of Titanium SDK, views had clipping enabled by default.

 ### iOS Animation on shadow associated with view